nwdigitalradio/n7nix/docs/VERIFY_CONFIG.md

 #### Test Receive

-* Connect a cable from your UDRC to your radio.
+* Connect a cable from your UDRC/DRAWWS hat to your radio.
 * Tune your radio to the 2M 1200 baud APRS frequency 144.390 or some frequency known to have packet traffic
   * You should now be able to see the packets decoded by _direwolf_